 - (1) Within seven calendar days following First Reading of a measure, the President shall refer the measure to an appropriate committee and may refer it to not more than one additional committee.
-Any measure appropriating money or requiring the expenditure of money may also be referred to the Joint Committee on Ways and Means.
+Any measure appropriating money, allocating money, or requiring the expenditure of money may also be referred to the Joint Committee on Ways and Means, the Joint Committee on Tax Expenditures, or the Senate Committee on Finance and Revenue.
 Subsequent referrals may occur before or after having been referred to and reported out of any other committee.
 The President may, at any time, rescind a subsequent referral. - (2) At the request of a committee reporting on a measure, the President may rescind or add a subsequent referral to another committee. - (3) The Secretary of the Senate shall publish and distribute to the members a current listing of measures referred.
 A list of measures referred shall be placed in the journal.
-The President may either announce the referral decisions or order the referrals made in accordance with the printed list.
+The President may either announce the referral decisions or order the referrals made in accordance with the published list.